Flag of New Mexico: 1920 redesign

 In 1920, the New Mexico chapter of the Daughters of the American Revolution (DAR) called for the creation of an official flag that would reflect the state's unique heritage and culture.
 A statewide contest was held in 1923 to solicit new designs.
-Eventually, a design made by Dr. Harry Mera of Santa Fe and sewn by his wife Reba Mera was selected.
+Eventually, a design made by Harry Mera of Santa Fe and sewn by his wife Reba Mera was selected.
 In 1925, Governor Arthur T. Hannett signed legislation proclaiming the Mera design the official state flag, which remains in use and unchanged to this day.